Wines

 Visual Aspect and Body

+To describe Malbec wine, we must start with its visual aspect.
 The wine often displays a deep, inky purple colour that hints at its intensity and depth.
 The body of a Malbec can be a telltale sign of its upbringing, often ranging from medium to full-bodied.
 The wine's legs, those slow-moving droplets that meander down the side of the glass, speak of its structure and alcohol content, suggesting a richness that carries through from sight to palate.

 Aromatic Notes